mdarora/BookStore_project/README.txt

 	-replaced repository file with the one on blackboard 0119
-	-ohho got 9 errors because of new repo file, so i undid last commit and adding methods one by one
+	-ohho got 9 errors because of new repo file, so i undid last commit and adding methods one by one 0127
+	- Added methods inside code one by one instead of just replacing whole file at once